- Composers/Lyricists: August 1, 2023

 At the end of each Second Year, the Workshop Committee determines which writers from the group are invited to join the Advanced Workshop.
 Not everyone is asked.
 This Workshop is intended for writers of professional caliber who are expected to contribute to the vitality of the musical theatre scene.

-The First Year Workshop meets Monday at 6:15 p.m.
-The Second Year Workshop meets Tuesday at 5:30 p.m.
+The First Year Workshop meets Tuesday at 5:30 p.m this year.
 The Advanced Workshop meets Monday at 4:00 p.m.

 Musical Theatre Bookwriting Basics

-Award winning bookwriter Adam Mathias unlocks the toolkit for musical theatre librettists.
-Through lecture, discussion and assignments students learn how to apply the fundamentals of playwriting to the craft of creating musicals.
+Drama Desk Award winning bookwriter Adam Mathias (he/him) unlocks the toolkit for musical theatre librettists.
+Through lecture, discussion, and assignments students learn how to apply the fundamentals of playwriting to the craft of creating musicals.
+As a class, writers deep-dive into the DNA of the musical theatre canon — from the Golden Age through today — dissecting what works and why and then applying it to their own work.

 After completing the Bookwriting Basics program, writers may apply to join the established Librettists Workshop group.
 Not all writers who apply will be invited to join.